Winged-Monotone/wm-extendedweapons-pcg/README.md

 LOG STARTING AS OF 11/9/2019

 11/6/2019
-* Chokuto Powerdraw Nerfed to 100 (Check Revisions 1a)
+* Phasing Chokuto Powerdraw Nerfed to 100 (Check Revisions 1a)
 * Started design for the african spear/shield combo weapon.
 * Added first version of ALU-U (Check Revisions 2a)

 11/6/2019
-* Chokuto Powerdraw Nerfed to 250 (Check Revisions 1a)
+* Phasing Chokuto Powerdraw Nerfed to 250 (Check Revisions 1a)
 * ishlangu-iklwa have been completed.
 * ups capabilities removed from powered auxillery gear (Check Revisions 2a)